-Teaching English and promoting cultural exchange in Michoacan
+English teaching and cultural exchange with students in Morelia

-1. To prepare and provide English classes for the students.
+1. To prepare and teach English classes for the students.

-2. To drive workshops and dynamic activities involving language practice and sharing their culture in an entertaining way.
+2. To lead workshops and dynamic activities involving language practice and sharing their culture in an entertaining way.

 3. To promote cultural exchange and international volunteerism